uport-project/docs/guides/ReactUportTruffle.md

 ---
 title: "React-Uport Truffle Box"
 index: 4
-category: "overview"
+category: "tutorials"
 type: "content"
 ---

 # React-uport Truffle box

-This a quickstart guide to requesting credentials and signing attestations with uPort.
-We will be leveraging the [react-uport truffle box](http://truffleframework.com/boxes/react-uport) which provides a powerful framework and tools to get started.
+This a short tutorial to requesting credentials and signing attestations with uPort.
+We will be leveraging the [react-uport truffle box](http://truffleframework.com/boxes/react-uport) which provides a powerful framework and tools for getting started.

 ## Setup React Truffle Box